 The research proposal should include

 - the research objectives

 - the proposed research methodology

 - a summary review of the relevant literature and current understanding or knowledge

 - an indication of how the proposed research will contribute to the discipline.

 You should also provide an outline work plan for the period of research including consideration of approval of any research ethics implications.
 You are also asked to comment on why you wish to pursue this research and what you feel you will bring to it.
 The research proposal should be a maximum of three sides of A4.

-In addition, if you wish to be considered for a Bayes Doctoral Training Fellowships, you should provide a non-technical summary of your proposed research.
+In addition, if you wish to be considered for a Bayes Studentship, you should provide a non-technical summary of your proposed research.
 This summary should be no more than 400 words.

 You will need to provide names and emails of two referees who know your work well and can comment on your aptitude for critical thinking and original research within a well-defined framework.
 We will contact the referees once you have submitted your application.

 Please note: the email account of referees are required to be a professional email account.
 We cannot accept references emailed from web-based email accounts such as @gmail.com, @hotmail.com or @126.com because we cannot confirm the provenance of these.
 Please bear this in mind when you fill in their email address on the application.